IBM/icp4d-telco-monitor-models-with-wml-openscale/README.md

   ![](doc/src/images/create_model.png)
 * Give your model a name and hit create.

-### 3. Build your own Machine Learning Model with WML Model Builder
+### 3. Build and Deploy your own Machine Learning Model with WML Model Builder

 * Clone the repo using the `Clone or Download` button or by typing the below command in a desired directory in your command line.